-^{}The authors would like to thank the Smith Richardson Foundation for providing financial support for this project.
+\The authors would like to thank the Smith Richardson Foundation for providing financial support for this project.
 David Futscher, Marilia Sampaio and Venus Shaghaghi provided excellent research assistance.
 Thanks also to Stephen Jessee and students in his Spring 2020 causal inference seminar for helpful comments.
 Funding for the survey was provided by the Laura and John Arnold Foundation.

-[†]Assistant Professor, Columbia University. c.thrall@columbia.edu.
+&lt;sup>†Assistant Professor, Columbia University. c.thrall@columbia.edu.

-[‡]Professor, University of Texas at Austin. natemjensen@austin.utexas.edu.
+&lt;sup>‡Professor, University of Texas at Austin. natemjensen@austin.utexas.edu.

 Governmental transparency has become a major policy initiative in countries around the world.
-Even in areas that are notoriously opaque, such as trade negotiations, there is increasing pressure to open up the policy process to the public.
-Transparency has been posited to accomplish everything from reducing corruption, to improving public policy, to increasing trust in government.
-Most relevant for our work, transparency has been argued as a means to disciplining governments and limiting the overuse of tax abatements.
+Even in areas that are notoriously opaque, such as trade negotiations, there is increasing pressure to open up the policy process to the public (Marx and Van der Loo, 2021).
+Transparency has been posited to accomplish everything from reducing corruption, to improving public policy, to increasing trust in government (Kosack and Fung, 2014).
+Most relevant for our work, transparency has been suggested as a means to discipline governments and limit the overuse of tax abatements.
 Does transparency really accomplish these goals?

-In this paper we examine an exogenous change in U.S. transparency standards in a major policy area: local economic development policy.
-In the United States, and in many countries around the world, governments offer individual companies financial incentives, such as tax breaks to relocate or expand operations.
-The most high profile case was in 2017, when U.S. technology giant Amazon began searching for a U.S. municipality in which to locate its second headquarters (dubbed "Amazon HQ2").
-The competition was intense; Amazon claimed to receive bids from 238 North American municipalities, each one a detailed document touting the municipality's suitability for a new Amazon HQ.
-Cities competed to offer Amazon the largest and most attractive tax incentive package: for example, Newark, New Jersey offered a package (endorsed by NJ governor Chris Christie) worth nearly \$7 billion.1
+In this paper, we examine an exogenous change in U.S. transparency standards in a major policy area: local economic development policy.
+In the U.S. and in many countries around the world, governments offer individual companies financial incentives, such as tax breaks to relocate or expand operations.
+The most high-profile case was in 2017, when U.S. technology giant Amazon began searching for a U.S. municipality in which to locate its second headquarters (dubbed "Amazon HQ2").
+The competition was intense; Amazon claimed to receive bids from 238 North American municipalities, each one a detailed document touting the municipality's suitability for a new Amazon headquarters.
+Cities competed to offer Amazon the largest and most attractive tax incentive package: for example, Newark, New Jersey, offered a package (endorsed by NJ governor Christie) worth nearly \$7 billion.

-Although this is an extreme example, local politicians frequently offer tax incentives in an attempt to woo other companies as well; Bartik (2017) estimates that U.S. municipalities gave out \$45 billion dollars in incentives in 2015.
-The economic logic of the firm specific incentives is that the new jobs and capital expenditure that investing firms bring to town outweigh the cost of forgone tax revenue.
+Although this is an extreme example, local politicians frequently offer tax incentives in an attempt to woo other companies as well; Bartik (2017) estimates that U.S. municipalities awarded \$45 billion dollars in incentives in 2015.
+These incentives for economic development can be part of a targeted economic development strategy.
+For example, Pinto and Pinto (2008) argue that partisan governments can use taxation to promote investment that benefits capital (right governments) or labor (left governments).
+Danzman and Slaski (2022) find that Latin American governments provide incentives to firms that help them to achieve broader goals of economic development.
+These incentives can be just one part of a larger economic development strategy, such as green economic transitions (Allan and Nahm, 2025).
+Thus, the economic logic of the firm-specific incentives is that the new jobs, capital expenditure, or other goals that investing firms bring to town outweigh the cost of forgone tax revenue.
 However, a wealth of academic evidence suggests that such incentives do not play a major role in firms' location decisions; rather, firms look for favorable labor markets and geographic locations (Jensen and Malesky, 2018).
+Incentives are generally seen as an inefficient tool for economic development.